-PRELIMINARY PROSPECTUS
+PROSPECTUS

-18,675,500 Ordinary Shares (Including Ordinary Shares in the Form of American Depositary Shares)
+20,325,500 Ordinary Shares (Including Ordinary Shares in the Form of American Depositary Shares)

-We are offering an aggregate of 18,675,500 ordinary shares in a global offering.
+We are offering an aggregate of 20,325,500 ordinary shares in a global offering.

-We are offering ordinary shares in the form of American Depositary Shares, or ADSs, in the United States, referred to herein as the U.S. offering.
+We are offering 18,699,460 ordinary shares in the form of American Depositary Shares, or ADSs, in the United States, referred to herein as the U.S. offering.
 Each ADS represents the right to receive one ordinary share and the ADSs may be evidenced by American Depositary Receipts, or ADRs.

-We are concurrently offering ordinary shares in Europe (including France) and countries outside of the United States in a private placement exclusively offered to "qualified investors," as such term is defined in article 2(e) of Regulation (EU) No. 2017/1129 of the European Parliament and Council of June 14, 2017, referred to herein as the European private placement.
+We are concurrently offering 1,626,040 ordinary shares in Europe (including France) and countries outside of the United States in a private placement exclusively offered to "qualified investors," as such term is defined in Article 2(e) of Regulation (EU) No. 2017/1129 of the European Parliament and Council of June 14, 2017, referred to herein as the European private placement.

 This is our initial public offering of our ADSs in the United States.
-We have applied to list our ADSs on the Nasdaq Global Market under the symbol "ABVX."
-There is no assurance that such application will be approved, and if our application is not approved, this offering will not be completed.
+We have been approved to list our ADSs on the Nasdaq Global Market under the symbol "ABVX."
 Our ordinary shares are listed on Euronext Paris under the symbol "ABVX."
-The offering price per ADS in U.S. dollars and the corresponding offering price per ordinary share in euros will be determined through negotiations between us and the representatives of the underwriters, and by reference to the prevailing market prices of our ordinary shares on Euronext Paris after taking into account market conditions and other factors.
-However, in accordance with French law and the shareholders' resolutions applicable to this offering, such prices will not be lower than 10% below the volume-weighted average price of our ordinary shares on Euronext Paris for the three trading days preceding the appropriate reference date.
-On October 13, 2023, the last reported closing price of our ordinary shares on Euronext Paris was €12.72 per ordinary share, equivalent to a price of \$13.39 per ADS, assuming an exchange rate of €0.9502 per U.S. dollar, the exchange rate on October 13, 2023 as reported by the European Central Bank.
+On October 19, 2023, the last reported closing price of our ordinary shares on Euronext Paris was €11.78 per ordinary share, equivalent to a price of \$12.44 per ADS, assuming an exchange rate of €0.9471 per U.S. dollar, the exchange rate on October 19, 2023 as reported by the European Central Bank.